+What ultimately makes for an impactful career?
 You can have more positive impact over the course of your career by aiming to:

-Invest: take a bet on a longer-term path by building the career capital that will most accelerate you in it.
-It’s normally better to aim a little too high than too low — but make sure you have a backup plan, so you can try another path if it doesn’t work out.
+- Invest: take a bet on a longer-term path by building the career capital that will most accelerate you in it.
+Most people only reach their peak productivity between the ages of 40–60, so we also encourage people to invest in their skills, connections, reputation, and so on to have more leverage in the future.
+While doing this, it’s normally better to aim a little too high than too low — but make sure you have a backup plan, so you can try another path if it doesn’t work out.
 (Ages 25–35.)

-Deploy: use the career capital you’ve built to support the most effective solutions to the most pressing problems at the time.
+- Deploy: use the career capital you’ve built to support the most effective solutions to the most pressing problems at the time.
 (Age 36 onwards.)

 If you do change careers, look for work you enjoy and that meets your other needs.
-If a path feels like a struggle, it’s probably not sustainable or inspiring to others, and so probably not ideal even for your impact.
+If a path feels like a constant struggle, it’s probably not sustainable or inspiring to others, and so probably not ideal even for your impact.

 Fortunately, we think the steps we recommend — building career capital, exploring, and contributing to meaningful problems — align with what’s personally rewarding for a lot of people.
 And so while there may be some tradeoffs, we think these steps are a route to a career that’s satisfying and fulfilling, as well as one that addresses some of the biggest issues of our time.